zzsanduo/javascript-wheels/README.md

 #Javascript wheels

-Hi, I am ZHAO Yan.

-I am implementing some interesting functions with pure javascript.
+Here are some interesting functions with pure javascript.

 Welcome to improve my code.

-Welcome to add new inetersting functions.
+Welcome to add new inetersting functions and unit tests.

+## Implemented functions:

+* `copyObjct`: Shallow and deep copy object
+* `getDuplicatedNumbers`: Get duplicated numbers from array

+## Unit Test

+`npm install`
+'npm test'